The easiest way to get a $7,500 tax credit for an electric vehicle? Consider leasing.

 Many consumers have become aware of the difference and are capitalizing on it.
 In April, Krear said, leases accounted for 41% of all U.S. EV deliveries — four times the percentage in December, before the new rules took effect.

-Geoff Pohanka, president of a 21-dealership group in Maryland, Virginia and Texas, said he is anticipating an increase in leasing.
+Geoff Pohanka, president of a 21-dealership group in Maryland, Virginia and Texas, said he anticipates an increase in leasing.
 Buyers, he predicts, will increasingly recognize that the tax credit will help defray the typically substantial cost difference between an EV and a similar gas-powered vehicle.

 "It definitely makes sense," he said.
 "Incentives can move the market if that narrows the affordability issue between gas and electric cars."

 Pohanka, whose group sells vehicles from multiple automakers, said the tax credits have just begun to lower the cost of leasing.
-Still, the rules governing the credit are complex enough that some buyers appear unsure if they would qualify for it.
-The rules not only make distinctions between leased and purchased vehicles.
-They also include income thresholds that disqualify some buyers.
+Still, rules governing the credit are complex enough that some buyers appear unsure if they would qualify for it.
+The rules also include income thresholds that disqualify some buyers.

 Given the confusion he has noticed among customers about qualifying for the tax credit, Pohanka said some EVs are sitting longer on dealer lots than they otherwise would.